•Discoverable in the Web of Science

 Journal of International Medical Research is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 Publication costs of the journal are covered by the collection of a page charge which is paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

-All figures submitted in colour will be printed online and in print issue free of charge.
+All figures submitted will be printed online in colour free of charge.

 The Journal of International Medical Research now offers an optional translation service for authors to have their manuscripts translated from Chinese to English by expert translators and editors ahead of peer review.
 Prices are based on the length of your document, and we are pleased to be able to offer a special introductory rate of 1.2 Chinese Yuan (CNY) per character.
 This charge is separate from the Open Access publication charge.